bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Everything-You-Need-To-Know-About-Relational-Databases--SQL--PostgreSQL-and-Sequelize-To-Build-.md

     npx sequelize-cli model:generate — name Cat — attributes “firstName:string,specialSkill:string”

 -   <span id="bc91">Here we are creating a migration file and a model file for a Cat.
 We are specifying that we want this table to have fields for firstName and specialSkill.
 Sequelize will automatically make fields for an id, createdAt, and updatedAt, as well, so we do not need to specify these.</span>
 -   <span id="4d04">Once our migration file is created, we can go in and edit any details that we need to.
-Most often we will want to add in database constraints such as allowNull: false, adding a uniqueness constraint with unique: true, adding in character limits to fields such as type: Sequelize.STRING(100), or specifying a foreign key with references to another table references: { model: 'Categories’ }.</span>
+Most often we will want to add in database constraints such as allowNull: false, adding a uniqueness constraint with unique: true, adding in character limits to fields such as type: Sequelize.STRING(100), or specifying a foreign key with references to another table references: { model: 'Categories' }.</span>
 -   <span id="ca79">After we make any necessary changes to our migration file, we need to perform the migration, which will run the SQL commands to actually create the table.</span>

 <!-- -->